-In an age defined by screens and searches, where the internet has become a part of our daily lives, the benefits of having a company website design cannot be overstated.
+We all live on our screens and perform hundreds of searches daily.
+The internet has become a part of our daily lives, so the benefits of having a company website design cannot be overstated.

 Whether you’re a local bakery, a freelance architect, or a global corporation, the internet offers opportunities that didn’t even exist until very recently.

-In a world where consumers turn to the internet for answers, your online presence is often the first impression you make.
+In a world where people turn to the internet for answers, your website is often the first impression you make.

-It’s your digital shopfront, open 24/7, ready to engage your customers from across the street or around the world.
+It’s your best salesperson, working 24/7, ready to engage your customers from across the street or around the world.

-As well as visibility, there is credibility to consider.
+As well as visibility, there is trust to consider.

-Studies show that consumers are more likely to trust a business with an online presence.
+Studies show that people are more likely to trust a business with a professional website.